dbarbry/dbarbry/README.md

 | First real AI                  	| Pistol Squats        	| Climb Cotopaxi volcano 	|
 | Get a Networking certification 	| Baki Squats          	| Visit Thailand         	|
 | RNCP title from 42 School      	| First Pull-up        	| Take my mom to Rome    	|

-Finally if you want to reach me you can contact me at: kellianbarbry@gmail.com

 <p class="projects">
     <h2 align="center">The projects I'm the most proud of</h2>